Terms & Conditions

 1.17.
 “Minimum Notice Period” (MiNP) is the amount of notice required by us from you when you wish to give notice.

+1.18.
+"Service" means the Broadband Service enabled by any Network Operator, a method of accessing the Internet, or such other services as NBL may offer; such Services may change or be added to from time to time.

 1.19.
-"Service" means the 4G Broadband Service provided either by Vodafone or EE, a method of accessing the Internet as described at the URL www.4g-internet.co.uk, or such other services as 4G Internet may offer; such Service may change from time to time.
+"Start Date" means the date when the Subscriber agrees to be bound by these Terms and Conditions by agreeing to purchase the Service or items by phone or email communication.

 1.20.
-"Start Date" means the date when the Subscriber agrees to be bound by these Terms and Conditions by clicking on the Send Registration button online, by returning the subscription and equipment order forms or by purchasing the service or items by phone.

-1.21.
-"Subscriber" means the person or legal entity with which 4G Internet makes this, or any part of this Contract.
+"Subscriber" means the person or legal entity with which NBL makes this, or any part of this Contract.

 2.2.
-One Account will provide a single unique Username with the ability to use the Service via a specific single Equipment Set (including the SIM card with specified ICCID).
+One Account shall provide a single unique Username with the ability to use the Service via a specific single Equipment Set (including the SIM card with specified ICCID).